tniessen/node-mceliece-nist/README.md

 ## Installation

-Currently, installation requires `xsltproc` to compile XKCP and `libssl-dev` to compile the McEliece KEM.
-On Linux systems with these packages, you can install as usual:
+Currently, installation requires `xsltproc` to compile XKCP.
+On Linux systems with this package, you can install as usual:

 ```sh
 npm i mceliece-nist